loanlee/circle-detection/README.md

 # Usage

-The `Model Training` section can be skipped as long as the model weights are present in the right directory.
+The `Model Training` section in the notebook can be skipped as long as the model weights are present in the right directory.

 ## Generating Synthetic Data